 Google's first Pixel Buds headphones were quirky, expensive and still had a wire between them in an era where true wireless earbuds were the hot new thing.
 Over two years later, Google smartly went back to the drawing board for an entirely new design in the second-generation Pixel Buds.
 They're now truly wireless, with a fresh look and a much more traditional case.

-Google Pixel Buds 2020 Hardware — case and earbuds
+Google Pixel Buds (2020): Hardware — case and earbuds

-We're so far removed from the Google launch event (October 2019!) where we had a very brief time with the Pixel Buds that I had no recollection of what they were like.
+We're so far removed from the Google launch event (October 2019!), where we had a very brief time with the Pixel Buds that I had no recollection of what they were like.
 But wow, I'm immediately a fan of this case!
 It's easily the best overall design I've seen.

-After using the Galaxy Buds (and then Galaxy Buds+ (opens in new tab)), for the past year there's a night-and-day difference with the Pixel Buds case.
+After using the Galaxy Buds (and then Galaxy Buds+ (opens in new tab)), for the past year, there's a night-and-day difference with the Pixel Buds case.
 The matte case looks and feels wonderful, and the whole package is downright solid feeling — it's also heavier than you'd think, especially if you're used to the Galaxy Buds.
-The case lid has an extremely satisfying click as it flips open, and an even louder — yet equally satisfying — clunk when it closes.
-The hinge requires just the right amount of weight to flick open, but stays closed easily — that's a tough balance, but Google absolutely nailed it.
+The case lid has an extremely satisfying click as it flips open and an even louder — yet equally satisfying — clunk when it closes.
+The hinge requires just the right amount of weight to flick open but stays closed easily — that's a tough balance, but Google absolutely nailed it.

-The size is great, too — roughly the footprint of the AirPods Pro, but more egg-shaped, and volumetrically about the same size as Galaxy Buds+.
+The size is great, too — roughly the footprint of the AirPods Pro, but more egg-shaped and volumetrically about the same size as Galaxy Buds+.
 It's impressive that this small of a case has enough battery to add another 3-4 recharges (19 hours) to the earbuds, plus room for wireless charging.
-I have zero issue sliding this case into my pants or jacket pocket just like other wireless earbuds, and the smooth rounded shape means it's never going to get caught on anything.
+I have zero issues sliding this case into my pants or jacket pocket, just like other wireless earbuds, and the smooth rounded shape means it's never going to get caught on anything.
 The Buds case charged on Qi pads and my Galaxy S20 Ultra seamlessly, but oddly it didn't work on my OnePlus 8 Pro — my friend Michael Fisher (aka MrMobile) experienced the same issue.

 Now, the earbuds themselves.
 I like the small and sleek design; they don't call extra attention to themselves, and the "G" branding is incredibly subtle.
 They're comfortable and don't put a lot of pressure on your ears, right on par with my Galaxy Buds.
 They aren't quite as comfortable as the original Pixel Buds, though, as they now have more of a traditional earbud design with rubberized tips that go further into your ear to help hold the whole thing in place.